 In the event that there is a lot of traffic, for example during an event, or that any one ATC unit or sector, whether local or neighboring, requires specific spacing between aircraft, then the need to restrict the aircraft somehow, in order to achieve this separation, arises.
 This is achieved through gate holds.
 A gate hold is exactly what it sounds like.
 It is a restriction issued to aircraft, which restrict them from departing their gate until further instructed.
 A general broadcast is made when gate hold procedures are in effect, and if it is planned to remain in effect for longer, it may be added to the ATIS as well.

 “Gate hold procedures are in effect.
-All aircraft contact (callsign)
+All aircraft contact (callsign) on (frequency) for engine start time."

 This process restricts the aircraft from departing their gate/parking, thus not “clogging up” the system further.
 Once they may be released, another announcement is made.
 It advises the aircraft that they may start their engines in preparation for their departure from the gate.
 If their engines are already running, as with aircraft that got caught in the hold, than they just need to asked to report ready for taxi.